-2. The CoC partnered with the Vermont Department of Health (VDH) to provide guidance, group and 1to1 training and technical assistance to emergency shelters, including sites-specific support on infection prevention and control.
+2. VT-500 BoS CoC partnered with VT Dept. of Health (VDH) to provide guidance, training (group and 1to1), and technical assistance to emergency shelters, including sites-specific support on infection prevention and control.
 Safety supplies were provided to all projects.
 VDH and shelters were a CDC pilot site and continued to use the Infection Control Inventory and Response Tool.
-Additional resources, guidance and protocols were disseminated as they became available.
-More than 20 hours of training have been provided in concert with VDH, including through the bi-weekly COVID Homeless Response calls or "office hours" with OEO.
+Additional resources, guidance & protocols were disseminated as they became available.
+More than 20 hours of safety training were provided in partnership with VDH, including through bi-weekly VT AHS COVID Homeless Response Team calls.

 1D-5.
 Communicating Information to Homeless Service Providers.

 NOFO Section VII.B.1.q.

 Describe in the field below how your CoC communicated information to homeless service providers during the COVID-19 pandemic on:

-safety measures;
+1. safety measures;

-2. changing local restrictions; and
+2 changing local restrictions: and

 3. vaccine implementation.

-1. VCEH communication tools were pivotal and the use of the VCEH listserv was a primary means of communication to homeless service providers during the COVID-1 pandemic.
-It was relied on by OEO to distribute information and notice important meetings and training.
-Weekly (now bi-weekly) calls were held to pass on information and answer questions about implementing safety precautions.
-Representatives from Vermont's Department of Health provided information and guidance about safety measures on those calls, as well as offering trainings on topics such as cleaning, PPE, and other prevention strategies.
+1. The VT-500 BoS CoC email listserv and website acted as the primary means of communication to homeless service providers during the COVID-19 pandemic.
+VT Agency of Human Services-OEO relied on the CoC email listserv to distribute statewide information, including planning meetings & safety trainings (weekly calls of the VT AHS Homeless COVID Response Team).
+Reps from VT Dept. of Health provided information & guidance about safety measures & best practices on the calls, as well as trainings on topics such as cleaning, PPE, and other prevention strategies.

-2. VCEH distributed information via its listserv, ensuring that homeless service providers were aware of important information about changes to restrictions and program on an ongoing basis.
-Weekly statewide calls with State agencies and VT Dept of Health (now bi-weekly) were held to discuss the impacts of changing local restrictions and efforts to increase access to testing and vaccines for those experiencing homelessness.
+2. The VT-500 BoS distributed information via its CoC email listserv, ensuring that homeless service providers were aware of important information about changes to restrictions and program on an ongoing basis.
+The VT AHS Homeless COVID Response Team held weekly statewide calls with State agencies, including the VT Dept of Health, homeless providers and local stakeholder to discuss the impacts of changing local restrictions and efforts to increase access to testing & vaccines for people experiencing homelessness.